l2c2technologies/HurricaneDNS/README.md

 ## Overview

-`he_dns_manager.py` is a Python-based CLI tool that allows you to manage A and AAAA DNS records on Hurricane Electric DNS.
+`he_dns_manager.py` is a Python-based CLI tool that allows you to manage A and AAAA DNS records on Hurricane Electric DNS for already setup zones (aka domains).
 The tool makes it easy to automate DNS record management without using the web interface.

 ## Features